 They usually lean on others (who might have better sense or data) to get more information and then try to make the best decision collectively.

-With that said, product sense is not an exact science.
+With that said, product sense is an approximate science.
 There is no practical way to know which solutions will be the best in a given scenario.
 Two product managers with excellent product sense will, in all probability, have different solutions to a given problem.

-The simplest way to answer this question is -- good product sense is the difference between making the best series of decisions that lead to a near-ideal solution to solve the user's problem vs making decisions that may or may not have any impact.
-And for that reason, product sense is always easier to judge in hindsight.
+The simplest way to answer this question is that good product sense is the difference between making the best series of decisions that lead to a near-ideal solution to solve the user's problem and making decisions that may or may not have any impact.
+For that reason, product sense is always easier to judge in hindsight.

 As you go up the ladder, the impact of product sense increases.
 Good decisions from the top will foster good decisions at lower levels.
-At a VP level, good product sense will lead to sound strategic decisions that will directly impact most, if not all, tactical decisions that PMs, Senior PMs, and Group PMs make.
-Unfortunately, the inverse is also true; bad decisions will make the entire team move in the wrong direction.
+At a VP level, good product sense will lead to sound strategic decisions directly impacting the tactical choices that PMs, Senior PMs, and Group PMs make.
+Unfortunately, the inverse is also true; bad choices will make the team move in the wrong direction.

 Remember Blackberry?
 What do you think led to their demise?

-In my opinion, it was terrible product sense.
+It was terrible in terms of product sense.

 They failed because they did not anticipate the rise of the iPhone and Android smartphones.
-Even after iPhone's and Android's popularity, Blackberry chose to refrain from innovating or adapting to changing market trends.
-They overlooked the most crucial aspect -- understanding the user's needs.
+Even after its popularity, Blackberry refrained from innovating or adapting to changing market trends.
+They overlooked the most crucial aspect—understanding the user's needs.

 While Blackberry is an extreme example, the larger point is that lousy product sense compounds negatively over time.
-It leads to an increase in accumulation of tech debt and risk of user churn, while corresponding to a negative impact on the business.
-In most cases, it forces the company into a spiral where it becomes harder and harder to dig out of the compounding effect of a series of sub-optimal decisions.
+It leads to an increase in tech debt accumulation and risk of user churn while corresponding to a negative impact on the business.
+In most cases, it forces the company into a spiral, where it becomes harder and harder to dig out of the compounding effect of a series of sub-optimal decisions.

 What are some common myths about product sense?